-24. The existing point of diversion and proposed points of diversion are located within Administrative Basin 47 ("Basin 47").
-On February 6, 2014, the SRBA Court issued General Provisions for Basin 47.
+Provisions for Basin 47.
 Ex.
-4. The document included the following statement: "Except as otherwise specified above [nothing is specified], all other water rights within Basin 47 will be administered as connected sources of water in the Snake River Basin in accordance with the prior appropriation doctrine as established by Idaho law."
+3. The document included the following statement: "Except as otherwise specified above [nothing is specified], all other water rights within Basin 47 will be administered as connected sources of water in the Snake River Basin in accordance with the prior appropriation doctrine as established by Idaho law."
 Id.

-25. The protestants in this contested case divert ground water from the local aquifer for domestic and stockwater purposes.
-Protestants Lois Rice and Victoria Henson divert from a domestic well located 1.5 miles south of the proposed points of diversion.
-Ex.
-24. Of all of the protestants' wells, the Rice/Henson well is the closest to the proposed points of diversion.
-Id.

-26. There are a number of homes and domestic wells located approximately $\frac{1}{2}$ mile north of the proposed points of diversion.
+- 26. The protestants in this contested case divert ground water from the local aquifer for domestic and stockwater purposes.
+Protestant Eric Parrott diverts water from a domestic well located 1.7 miles south of the proposed points of diversion.
+Brockway Report, pages 20-21.
+Of all of the protestants' wells, the Parrott well is the closest to the proposed points of diversion.
+Id. - 27.
+There are homes and domestic wells located closer to the proposed points of diversion than the protestants' wells (approximately 3⁄4 mile west of the proposed points of diversion).
 See Ex.
-18. The owners of those domestic wells did not protest the pending application.

-27. The term "Salmon Tract" refers to an area south of Twin Falls that lies within the service area for the Salmon River Canal Company.
-Berger, Idaho is located in the north central part of the Salmon Tract.

-28. The productive aquifer in the Berger area is primarily comprised of basalt.
+22. The owners of these domestic wells did not protest the pending application. - 28.
+The term "Salmon Tract" refers to an area south of Twin Falls that lies within the service area for the Salmon River Canal Company.
+Berger, Idaho is located in the north central part of the Salmon Tract. - 29.
+The productive aquifer in the Berger area is primarily comprised of basalt.
 Bonnichsen Report, page 1; Bonnichsen Rebuttal Report, pages 3-4.
 Most of the domestic, irrigation and stockwater wells in the area divert water from the basalt aquifer.
 Id.
 The basalt aquifer in the Berger area is underlain by geologic formations that do not readily transmit water.
 Id.
 Hydraulic conductivity and transmissivity values can vary greatly throughout the Salmon Tract aquifer.
-C. Brockway Testimony.

-29. "[T]he elevation of the bottom of the basalt zone in the Berger area may vary locally by several hundred feet."
+C. Brockway Testimony. - 30. "[T]he elevation of the bottom of the basalt zone in the Berger area may vary locally by several hundred feet."
 Bonnichsen Report, page 3. "[T]he bottom of the basalt zone represents the bottom of the aquifer from which sustained water volumes can be obtained."
 Id. at 4.
 Well logs in the record suggest that the saturated zone of the aquifer is between 100 and 250 feet thick in the Berger area.
-Id.

-30. Cedar Ridge hired Brockway Engineering, PLLC ("Brockway") to evaluate the effects of diverting ground water as proposed in Application 79357.
-Brockway prepared two Winflow models to estimate the drawdown impacts resulting from pumping an additional 30.5 acrefeet from the Dairy #2 wells during the irrigation season.
+Id. - 31.
+Cedar Ridge hired Brockway Engineering, PLLC ("Brockway") to evaluate the effects of diverting ground water as proposed in Application 79380.
+Brockway prepared two Winflow models to estimate the drawdown impacts resulting from pumping an additional 66.0 acrefeet from the Dairy #3 wells (including the proposed new well) during the irrigation season.
 The Winflow models relied on the Theis equation to estimate drawdown and evaluate impacts after 20 years of pumping.
 Exs.
-14-17; Sullivan Testimony.

-31. The first Brockway model incorporated the following assumed aquifer parameters:
+14-17; Sullivan Testimony. - 32.
+The first Brockway model incorporated the following assumed aquifer parameters:

-Ground water gradient: 50 feet/mile Saturated thickness: 435 feet (265 feet to 700 feet below land surface) Hydraulic conductivity: 55 feet/day Storativity: 0.12
+Ground water gradient: 50 feet/mile

+Saturated thickness: 435 feet (265 feet to 700 feet below land surface)

+Hydraulic conductivity: 55 feet/day

+Storativity: 0.12